 Boating Accidents On the Colorado River

 The Colorado River is the longest inland waterway in the western United States.
 The Colorado River begins in the Rocky Mountain National Park in Colorado.
 At the River's headwater, the Continental Divide forms the boundary between the Atlantic Ocean and Pacific Ocean watersheds of North America.
 The Colorado River flows through Colorado, Utah, Nevada, Arizona, and California.
-The Colorado River ends at the Gulf of California (Sea of Cortez), Baja California / Sonora, Mexico.
+It is a common vacation destination for all those who love recreational water sports, myself included.

-If you are involved in a serious boating accident on the Colorado River, it is important to understand what set of rules or laws apply to your Colorado River boating accident.
+If you are involved in a serious boating accident on the Colorado River, it is important to understand what set of rules or laws apply to your boating accident.
 State Law is very different from Federal Maritime law.
-Many times, determining whether State law applies or Federal Maritime law applies determines whether you win or lose your recreational boating case.
+Many times, figuring out which law applies to your case determines whether you win or lose your recreational boating case.

 If a boating accident occurs on the navigable waters of the United States, then most likely federal maritime law will apply.
 In this article we discuss the history behind the Colorado River being a navigable waterway and why that is important to you.

 Whether a boating accident is covered by federal maritime law depends, in part, upon whether it occurred on the navigable waters of the United States.
 Generally, navigable waters are waters which are capable (or in some instances, formerly capable) of navigation to the open ocean or from one State to another State.

 Sometimes Understanding The Past Helps You Understand The Future